Daniel Benzali: Television and feature films

-Subsequently, he began making guest-starring roles on television series such as Strong Medicine, Star Trek: The Next Generation, The X-Files, and in recurring roles in NYPD Blue and L.A.
+Subsequently, he began appearing in guest-starring roles on television series such as Strong Medicine, Star Trek: The Next Generation, The X-Files, and in recurring roles in NYPD Blue and L.A.
 Law.
 NYPD Blue and L.A.
 Law creator Steven Bochco was so impressed with Benzali's performances that Bochco later cast him in the lead role of his 1995 series Murder One, playing attorney Ted Hoffman.
 For his performance, Benzali was nominated for a Golden Globe Award.
 The series was not especially successful (though highly regarded later), and Benzali left after its first season.
 Bochco later revealed that he fired Benzali because he refused to leave his home before he completed his morning bowel movement and was perpetually late to the set.

 Benzali's stage performance in Holiday at The Old Vic so impressed director Anthony Page that Page cast him opposite Teri Garr in the Hallmark Hall of Fame TV movie adaptation of Pack of Lies, a play by English writer Hugh Whitemore.
 Benzali also starred in the TV series The Agency and appeared in feature films including By Dawn's Early Light (1990), Murder at 1600 (1997), The Grey Zone (2001), and Suckers (2001).
 He appeared in the post-apocalyptic CBS series Jericho as the enigmatic former Department of Homeland Security director Thomas Valente.
 After that, he starred in the FX television series Nip/Tuck as Dr. Griffin.

 In December 2010, Benzali joined ABC's General Hospital.
 Benzali played a character named Theodore Hoffman, a reference to his role on the mid-1990s television series Murder One.